SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/cloudflare/cloudflare-gateway-http.md

 In this documentation, you will learn how to collect and send Cloudflare Gateway HTTP logs to Sekoia.io.

 !!! warning
-    This format is in beta.
+    Important note - This format is currently in beta.
+We highly value your feedback to improve its performance.

 {!_shared_content/operations_center/detection/generated/suggested_rules_f570dd30-854b-4a22-9c2d-e2cfa46bf0e5_do_not_edit_manually.md!}